square/PJFDataSource/README.md

 PJFDataSource was built as a simpler and more focused alternative to Apple's AdvancedCollectionView sample code which was originally introduced in the 2014 WWDC presentation [Advanced User Interfaces with Collection Views](https://developer.apple.com/videos/play/wwdc2014/232/).

 We keep the basic patterns that we like, but discard most of the more complex features.
 For example, PJFDataSource doesn't have any built-in support for "aggregate data sources".
 Nor does it do any handling of your actual view's content (e.g. configuring and displaying UICollectionViewCells).
 It doesn't even require you to use a UICollectionView.
-Your app remains responsible for providing and configuring your user interface's content view, givng you the flexibility to choose a table view, collection view, stack view, etc.
+Your app remains responsible for providing and configuring your user interface's content view, giving you the flexibility to choose a table view, collection view, stack view, etc.

 ## Installation